rubyworks/dotopts/demo/09_battery/profiles_basic.md

 ## Example with single profile

-Given an .opts file with a leading profile:
+Given an .option file with a leading profile:

     [example]
     yard